Women in baseball: 1950s–1990s

 Starting in 1989 and continuing to date (July 2021), Janet Marie Smith oversaw multiple MLB stadium projects for the Baltimore Orioles, the Atlanta Braves, the Boston Red Sox, and the Los Angeles Dodgers.
 Smith directed the design of Baltimore's Oriole Park at Camden Yards which marked a new era of MLB parks.
 Camden Yards was the first of the "Retro Ballparks," and was unique in that it honored many qualities of ballparks from the classic era ballparks like Fenway Park and Wrigley Field, but also incorporated modern elements and building techniques to improve the overall fan experience as well as the views.
 Smith's work in major league baseball stadium design and renovation has influenced ballpark design since 1992.
-"Every ballpark built since Oriole Park’s opening owes some debt of its design to that park."
+"Every ballpark built since Oriole Park's opening owes some debt of its design to that park."
 Oriole Park became known as "the Baltimore ballpark that changed baseball."
 Janet Marie Smith's "fingerprints are all over baseball."

-In 1992 Major League Baseball lifted a ban on the signing of women to contracts, a ban that had begun in 1952.

 Since 1992, the San Francisco Giants have employed older men as “balldudes”, instead of the traditional youths.
 In 1993, Corinne Mullane became the first "balldudette", and she and her daughter Molly, who began working as a balldudette in the 2000s, have since been included in the National Baseball Hall of Fame as the first mother-daughter ball-retrieving duo in baseball.

-In the 1993 MLB draft, the Chicago White Sox drafted left handed pitcher Carey Schueler in the 43rd round.
-She was the first woman ever drafted by a Major League Baseball team.

 In 1994, the Colorado Silver Bullets women's professional baseball team was founded, in which the women players barnstormed around the country playing men's professional and semi-professional teams.
 They won six of 40 games in their inaugural season, improving to a final winning season of 23–22 in their final year, 1997.
 Croteau played with the Colorado Silver Bullets in its inaugural season.
-After one season, she and teammate Lee Anne Ketcham joined the Maui Stingrays of the Hawaii Winter Baseball League, becoming the first women to play in the Major League Baseball-sanctioned league.
+After one season, she and teammate Lee Anne Ketcham joined the Maui Stingrays of the Hawaii Winter Baseball league for their 1994 season, becoming the first women to play in a Major League Baseball-sanctioned league.

-In 1995, Ila Borders became the first woman to start as pitcher in a men's collegiate baseball game.